18 June 2018

 To those million volunteers in the sport and recreation sector, I commend you.
 I’m proud to stand beside you.
 To those who are thinking about it – do it.
 I promise that volunteering for a local club, school or event will give back as much as you put in.

 Peter Miskimmin is the CEO of Sport NZ, the government agency responsible for oversight and leadership of the sport and recreation sector, increasing participation and ensuring there are more New Zealanders winning on the world stage.
-National Volunteer Week runs from 18 to 24 June.
+The theme for National Volunteer Week 2018: Volunteers, The Heart of our Community.
+The event will run from June 17-23, 2018.